justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 For those of you who missed the series introduction, the renderer will be written in glorious C and use SDL for cross-platform concerns like creating a window and input handling.
 I don't want to waste time building an OS abstraction for handling these tasks with native APIs since that's not the focus for this project.

-I'm writing this series while going through the [3D Graphics Programming from Scratch](https://pikuma.com/courses/learn-3d-computer-graphics-programming) course at Pikuma with instructor Gustavo Pezzi.
-With the recap out of the way, let's get into it.
+I'm writing this series while going through the [3D Graphics Programming from Scratch](https://pikuma.com/courses/learn-3d-computer-graphics-programming) course at Pikuma.

+With that recap out of the way, let's get into it.

 ## Directory Structure
 We're keeping the directory structure as simple as possible to start out.
 All we need is a root and `src` folder.
 I don't know what I'll end up naming this project, so for now I'm sticking with `3drenderer`.